Savita Bowman

 —

-Savita Bowman is a Program Manager at ClearPath.
-Prior to joining ClearPath, Savita was a Business Resolution Analyst at Tesla, where she managed pre-litigation solar and storage assets across North America and conducted risk mitigation assessments to resolve issues ranging from system performance discrepancies to contractual disputes.
-Her background also includes consulting for Pöyry, reviewing the feasibility of biomass energy deployment in Southeast Asia, and the United Nations Development Programme (UNDP) researching the impacts of bauxite mining in Guinea.
+Prior to joining ClearPath, Savvy was a Business Resolution Analyst at Tesla, where she managed pre-litigation solar and storage assets across North America and conducted risk mitigation assessments to resolve issues ranging from system performance discrepancies to contractual disputes.
+Her background also includes consulting for Pöyry, reviewing the feasibility of biomass energy deployment in Southeast Asia, and the United Nations Development Programme (UNDP) researching the impacts of bauxite mining in Guinea for aluminum production.

 B.S. in Environmental Studies from SUNY-ESF, M.S. in Sustainability Management from Columbia University.